DevlessTeam/docs/dev-setup.md

 # Local Dev Environment

-You may be interested in building a module or want to contribute back to the framework.
+You may be interested in building a service or want to contribute back to the framework.
 Both requires that you set up DevLess on your development machine.

 This guide is based on Docker. **Install Docker** if you don't have it.
 Download from [Docker's homepage](https://www.docker.com/community-edition#/download) or through your package manager.